Destinations Greece The Cyclades Mykonos

 Kato Mili windmills + Little Venice walk

 Walk up to the Kato Mili row for the sundown.
-After the sun goes behind Delos, descend into Little Venice for a Caprice Bar table — the waves come over the threshold for the next hour.
+Once the sun drops behind Delos, come down into Little Venice for a Caprice Bar table, when the waves come over the threshold for the next hour.

 FreeReserve Caprice